-- Ideally the work should appeal to the broad community of popular and/or American culture community.
+- Ideally the work should appeal to the broad community of popular culture and/or American studies scholarship.

 - The author must be an individual that lives in New England or New York, or has resided there within the past three years.

 - The book must have been published in the calendar year prior to the conference.
-For instance, the 2013 NEPCA conference will honor a book published in 2014.
+For instance, the 2018 NEPCA conference honored a book published in 2017.

 What books are ineligible?

 - Works of fiction and poetry

 What is the nomination process?

 - Nominations must be made directly by the publisher.
 Individuals wishing their work to be considered must ask their publishers to contact NEPCA.